 Create a Complex Reactor Script

-When a use-case or integration goes deeper than a couple of simple functions, it is a good practice to architect a Reactor script as a larger bundle of many files of small separate pieces of functionality, instead of one overly large file.
-With this approach comes opportunities to use local development tools and an IDE to boost productivity.
-When a new version needs to be tested, simply create a .zip
+When a use-case or integration goes deeper than a couple of simple functions, it's a good practice to build a Reactor script as a larger bundle of separate pieces of functionality instead of one large file.
+This way, you can use local development tools and an integrated development environment (IDE) to boost your productivity.
+When a new version needs to be tested, create a .zip

-This page will walk you through the process of creating an example of a more complex Reactor script that has functionality for multiple action types and simulates a fictitious use-case scenario.
+This page walks you through creating a more complex Reactor script that supports multiple action types and simulates a fictitious use-case scenario.

 A Simple Supply Chain

-For this walkthrough, we will be implementing a simple Supply Chain scenario to apply some programmable logic to inventory movements.
-Imagine a supplier that manufactures t-shirts, and ships them internationally.
+In this walkthrough, you'll implement a simple Supply Chain scenario to apply some programmable logic to inventory movements.
+Imagine a company that makes t-shirts, and ships them internationally.
 We can use the Reactor to attach different information to the Thng that represents each item at each stage of the supply chain.
-In this example, this will be the intended market region, and additional information once it has been sold to a consumer.
+This example attaches the intended market region and additional information after the item has been sold.

-A set of custom action types will represent each phase of the product’s journey.
-The script itself will use the previously discussed multi-file bundle pattern to keep the behavior of each action type’s reaction in a separate file to promote maintainability and stability if errors occur.
+A set of custom action types represents each phase of the product’s journey.
+The script itself uses the multi-file bundle pattern to keep the behavior of each action type’s reaction in a separate file to promote maintainability and stability if errors occur.

-A summary of the journey the example Thng will go through is as follows:
+A summary of the journey the example Thng goes through is as follows:

-- Item is manufactured - details of the intended country market are recorded on it.
+- Item is made.
+Details of the intended country market are recorded on the Thng.

 - Item is moved to a new location within the region.
 If it is outside the intended country market area, create an action of type